nguye340/Street-Fighter-Game/README.md

 # Street Fighter: The Ultimate Brawl 🥋💥
 A 2D arcade-style Street Fighter Game made with VS and C++

+---
+## Objectives 🎯

 Welcome to Street Fighter: The Ultimate Brawl, where epic battles unfold in 3 intense levels, each consisting of 3 rounds.
 Your goal: deplete your opponent's HP before they do the same to you.
 Master your moves, execute combos, and emerge victorious in this action-packed fighting game!
----

 ## Gameplay 🎮